Simulation-Ready Cluttered Scene Estimation via Physics-aware Joint Shape and Pose Optimization: Related Work

 \section{Related Work}

-In this section, we review prior work on state estimation and scene understanding, focusing on their relevance to real-to-sim transfer, cluttered environments, and simulation-ready reconstruction.
+In this section, we review prior work on state estimation and static scene understanding, focusing on their relevance to real-to-sim transfer for cluttered environments, physics-aware optimization, and differentiable physics.

-\paragraph{Scene Estimation} Early scene estimation methods typically assume known object geometries and focus on recovering object poses from partial observations.
+\paragraph{Sim-Ready Scene Estimation} Early scene estimation methods typically assume known object geometries and focus on recovering object poses from partial observations.
 Classical approaches~\cite{chetverikov2002trimmed,segal2009generalized} formulate rigid-body registration as geometric alignment, with later extensions to non-rigid~\cite{amberg2007optimal} and articulated~\cite{chang2008automatic} models.
 While geometrically well founded, these methods are brittle under occlusion and missing data, which are ubiquitous in cluttered real-world scenes.
 Learning-based approaches, such as PoseCNN~\cite{xiang2017posecnn} and FoundationPose~\cite{wen2024foundationpose}, improve robustness by leveraging learned priors, but remain purely perception-driven.
-Lacking explicit physics constraints, they are ill-suited for simulation-ready scene estimation.
+With the growing interest in real-to-sim transfer for scaling up data for robotics, simulation-ready estimation shows increasing importance nowadays.
+Specifically for static scene, a sim-ready estimate requires the result be seamlessly imported into a physics simulator and remain at a stable configuration~\cite{song2018inferring, ni2024phyrecon}.
+Purely perception-driven approaches are ill-suited for such requirement due to the lack of explicit physics awareness or constraints.
 More recent works~\cite{song2018inferring,ni2024phyrecon,bianchini2025vysics,yao2025cast,xia2025holoscene} incorporate physical reasoning through sampling-based optimization or physics-violation loss terms, but remain limited in scope: they assume a small set of fixed hypothesized object shapes~\cite{song2018inferring}, optimize the shape of only a single object~\cite{bianchini2025vysics}, require dense observation such as RGB video~\cite{ni2024phyrecon,xia2025holoscene}, or model collision constraints without enforcing full physical consistency~\cite{yao2025cast}.

 \paragraph{Physics-aware Numerical Optimization} To improve physical validity, prior work has integrated physics constraints into numerical optimization.
 Methods such as PhysPose~\cite{malenicky2025physpose} and Verefine~\cite{bauer2020verefine} encourage physically plausible configurations via penalties or post hoc simulation checks, but do not provide full physics-consistent optimization.
 A more principled approach~\cite{zhang2021sipcc} enforces non-penetration and force equilibrium constraints directly, but relies on heuristic contact-selection oracles that degrade robustness in cluttered scenes.
 Extensions to deformable objects~\cite{Hsu2022} further expand the scope of physics-aware estimation.
 Nevertheless, most existing methods assume known object geometry and focus exclusively on pose estimation, making them unsuitable for real-to-sim transfer where object shapes must also be recovered.
 We are aware of one prior work~\cite{bianchini2025vysics} incorporating both shape and pose reasoning but limited to a single object.